GSDV/uiuc-bus-tracker/README.md

 ## Whats going on with routing?
 There is an issue with Expo SDK 50 where when one uses "registerRootComponent" to have a custom entry file that is not "app/index.tsx", the parent "_layout.tsx" files are not recognized.
-To work around this, I have the default entry point but immediately mannually load the actual entry screen (All Stops inside Nav).
+To work around this, I have the default entry point but immediately manually load the actual entry screen (All Stops inside Nav).